Challenges and proposed solutions in modeling multimodal medical data: A systematic review: Results

-\autoref{tab:clinical_domains_challenges} provides an overview of the number of publications across different medical domains, along with the distribution of modeling challenges within these domains.
+Figure~\ref{fig:fig4} provides an overview of the number of publications across different medical domains, along with the distribution of modeling challenges within these domains.
 This classification highlights the primary areas of application for multimodal data modeling, with neurology emerging as the most frequently studied domain (22 studies), followed by oncology (20 studies), physiology (6 studies), and ophthalmology and psychiatry (3 studies each).
 Additional domains such as psychology, endocrinology, cardiology, orthopedics, pharmacology, and gastroenterology further demonstrate the adaptability of multimodal data modeling across various medical contexts.
-Additionally, three studies explored non-medical applications focusing on synthetic data.
+Additionally, three studies explored non-medical multimodal applications.
 Notably, neurology and oncology stand out as the domains most affected by modeling challenges, where missing modalities and small datasets are especially frequent due to the difficulty of integrating heterogeneous data sources (e.g., imaging, genomics, and clinical notes) and the limited availability of samples for rare or complex conditions.

-The yearly frequencies of the identified challenges are illustrated in \autoref{fig3}.
+The yearly frequencies of the identified challenges are illustrated in \autoref{fig:fig5}.
 Specifically, since 2020, there was a strong increase in studies addressing challenges in modeling multimodal data (the number of studies in 2023 is lower as the search strategy was limited until October 2023).
 This upward trend indicates that research in this area will likely continue to expand, addressing new challenges as multimodal applications become more widespread.

-\autoref{Tab:challenges} highlights for each study the particular challenges they tackled, along with the strategies they implemented to address these effectively.
-They are discussed in more detail and according to the challenges in the following section.
+For each study, the particular challenges tackled and corresponding strategies are reported in Supplementary Table S3; these are discussed in more detail, organized by challenge, in the following section.
 Further explanation of the proposed solutions for each challenge, including the medical domain, disease type, and fusion strategy used in each publication, can be found in Supplementary Table S1 for detailed per-study entries.